chizzletaz/BakeAndBinge/Testing.md

 Fix: use Jinja to add the loop index at every loop, so the modal has a unique ID every time.

 **The add recipe page:**
-- no errors or warnings to show.
+- No errors or warnings to show.
 ![html add recipe error](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/validation/html-add-recipe.png)

 **The edit recipe page:**